stavroskyriazos/MuseDesk/README.md

-# MuseDesk - Helpdesk Ticketing System
+# MuseDesk - An Open-Source Helpdesk Ticketing System

 This Project is a small Flask & SQLite based helpdesk for support & ticketing system for museums.